wolfgangasdf/iqp-book/b-qubits-realization.md

 The state of a qubit is written in the ket notation often as $\left|\psi\right\rangle$, psi is traditionally the greek letter used for the quantum wave function of a particle.
 However, the state of a qubit is a mathematical concept, disconnected from physical realizations, which makes it possible to study quantum information theory without understanding physical realizations of it – quantum mechanics provides the physical substance.
 We say that we can “encode” the quantum state in a degree of freedom of a physical system.

 We now show how we can encode qubits in the polarization of light, for instance of a laser pointer beam.
-In this case, the polarization is fully defined by the horizontal H and a vertical V electric field amplitude, and we have with the known basis vectors:
+For such a light field, where light travels into a particular direction, the polarization is fully defined in the transverse plane by the horizontal H and a vertical V electric field amplitude, and we have with the known basis vectors:

 $$
 \vec{E}=\left(\begin{matrix}E_H\\E_V\\\end{matrix}\right)=\ E_0\left( E_H\left(\begin{matrix}1\\0\\\end{matrix}\right)+E_V\left(\begin{matrix}0\\1\\\end{matrix}\right) \right)